dotnet/docs/docs/framework/wcf/feature-details/endpoints-addresses-bindings-and-contracts.md

      For more information about defining a contract, see [Designing Service Contracts](../../../../docs/framework/wcf/designing-service-contracts.md).

 -   Behaviors: You can use endpoint behaviors to customize the local behavior of the service endpoint.
 Endpoint behaviors achieve this by participating in the process of building a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)]runtime.
-An example of an endpoint behavior is the <xref:System.ServiceModel.Description.ServiceEndpoint.ListenUri%2A> property, which allows you to specify a different listening address than the SOAP or Web Services Description Language (WSDL) address. [!INCLUDE[crdefault](../../../../includes/crdefault-md.md)] [ClientViaBehavior](../../../../docs/framework/wcf/diagnostics/wmi/clientviabehavior.md).
+An example of an endpoint behavior is the <xref:System.ServiceModel.Description.ServiceEndpoint.ListenUri%2A> property, which allows you to specify a different listening address than the SOAP or Web Services Description Language (WSDL) address.
+For more information, see [ClientViaBehavior](../../../../docs/framework/wcf/diagnostics/wmi/clientviabehavior.md).

 ## Defining Endpoints
- You can specify the endpoint for a service either imperatively using code or declaratively through configuration. [!INCLUDE[crdefault](../../../../includes/crdefault-md.md)] [How to: Create a Service Endpoint in Configuration](../../../../docs/framework/wcf/feature-details/how-to-create-a-service-endpoint-in-configuration.md) and [How to: Create a Service Endpoint in Code](../../../../docs/framework/wcf/feature-details/how-to-create-a-service-endpoint-in-code.md).
+ You can specify the endpoint for a service either imperatively using code or declaratively through configuration.
+For more information, see [How to: Create a Service Endpoint in Configuration](../../../../docs/framework/wcf/feature-details/how-to-create-a-service-endpoint-in-configuration.md) and [How to: Create a Service Endpoint in Code](../../../../docs/framework/wcf/feature-details/how-to-create-a-service-endpoint-in-code.md).

 ## In This Section
  This section explains the purpose of bindings, endpoints, and addresses; shows how to configure a binding and an endpoint; and demonstrates how to use the `ClientVia` behavior and `ListenUri` property.